jaypalexa/baseballink/pages/limericks/baseball-limericks.md

   <h3>Philly Fans</h3>
   <p><em>by BennettO</em><br />
     In Philly their fans would boo Jesus<br />
-    Asking “What’s he done lately to please us?”<br />
+    Asking "What’s he done lately to please us?"<br />
-    “We’ve heard all the loud raves<br />
+    "We’ve heard all the loud raves<br />
     Of how Jesus saves<br />
-    So did he blow that late lead to appease us?”
+    So did he blow that late lead to appease us?"
   </p>
   <h3>Ernie Banks</h3>
   <p><em>by BennettO</em><br />
     When you ask Mr. Cub Ernie Banks<br />
-    “How could you play with inferior ranks?”<br />
+    "How could you play with inferior ranks?"<br />
     What with two MVP’s<br />
     Five hundred homers to please?<br />
-    He just said “Let’s play two” and gave thanks
+    He just said "Let’s play two" and gave thanks
   </p>
   <h3>Roger Craig</h3>
   <p><em>by BennettO</em><br />